mkearney/warcraft/README.md

 The only R package you need.

 ## description
-Plays audio from warcraft 3 on completion of R tasks.
+Plays audio from warcraft 3 upon completion of every few R tasks.

 ## install